rimcoin/RIM-BUGS/README.md

 # RIM-BUGS

-This repository is dedicated to write-ups on RIM bugs. (bugs in the Rimcoin protocol or other software developed by the Rimcoin Project reported to the Rimcoin Project)
+This repository contains write-ups on RIM bugs.

+RIM (short for RIMcoin) bugs inside of software created by or affliated with the Rimcoin Project, reported to the Rimcoin Project.

+All finders are payed for their efforts.